omarsbu/1MHz-Bandwidth-Oscilloscope/README.md

 trigger level adjustment, and DC offset.
 Applied signal processing techniques for signal amplification, attenuation, and dynamic upsampling and downsampling.

 - A USB port outputs 5V of power so that an external microcontroller can be connected.
+The ADC output can also be read by an external microcontroller or FPGA.
+Control signals can also be sent to the analog front to control signal conditioning